castleproject/Windsor/README.md

 <img align="right" src="docs/images/windsor-logo.png">

-Castle Windsor is a best of breed, mature Inversion of Control container available for .NET and Silverlight.
+Castle Windsor is a best of breed, mature Inversion of Control container available for .NET.

 See the [documentation](docs/README.md).